Send us your views

-The European Statutory Instruments Committee (ESIC) will be scrutinising all the proposed negative instruments coming out of the EU (Withdrawal) Act 2018 in order to ‘sift’ them and recommend the appropriate parliamentary procedure that they should follow.
-The Government expects to lay approximately 600 of these instruments before March 2019.
+The European Statutory Instruments Committee (ESIC) is scrutinising all the proposed negative instruments coming out of the EU (Withdrawal) Act 2018 and Retained EU Law (Revocation and Reform) Act 2023 in order to ‘sift’ them and recommend the appropriate parliamentary procedure that they should follow.

 The Committee welcomes comments, from individuals or organisations that might be affected, to help inform the ‘sifting’ process.